magicalsoup/magicalsoup-website/mdx/blog/March Break Ski Trip.md

 The resort we went to was **Mt.St Louis & Moonstone**.
 I've been to this resort so many times, because I used to have a season pass back in grade 8.

-Still, having friends there made it worth it.
-Tried a few new tricks at the terrain park, still too scared to do the rails tho!
+Going with friends there made it worth it.
+Tried a few new tricks at the terrain park, still too scared to do the rails though!

 We had poutine for dinner and tis was a very tiring trip.